rezoleo/github-project-automation/README.md

 ## Deployment

-If you want to run the code yourself you can follow Probot documentation for a standard install, or use the provided Dockerfile (or the image `rezoleo/github-project-automation` TODO).
+If you want to run the code yourself you can follow Probot documentation for a standard install, or use the provided Dockerfile (or the image `rezoleo/github-project-automation`).
 The following `docker-compose.yml` configuration is provided as a reference:

 ```yaml